How Does Artificial Intelligence Learn

 Another example is training an artificial intelligence agent to play video games.
 The agent interacts with the game environment, taking actions and receiving rewards or penalties based on its gameplay.
 Through reinforcement learning, the agent learns to make strategic decisions, such as avoiding enemies or collecting rewards, to achieve higher scores and improve its gameplay performance.

-See also How Can A Devops Team Take Advantage Of Artificial Intelligence (ai)?
+See also How Can Artificial Intelligence Help Us

 Neural Networks